Intel's NUC Kit 2018 Mini PC Integrates Thunderbolt 3 and DisplayPort in a Compact Form Factor

 The Intel NUC Kit 2018 series, also known as Bean Canyon, uses the newer and faster 8th generation Intel Core processors along with the more superior Intel Iris Plus 655 graphics and a higher 32GB of DDR4/2400 MHz memory.

 We purchased the NUC8i5BEH model from the Intel NUC Kit 2018 series to see how it looks like below.
+Note that from our own testing, the Thunderbolt controller was found to have stability problems and was required to disable and enable the driver after a Thunderbolt device was removed.

 The Intel NUC Kit 2018 mini PC is bundled with a VESA mount and screws as well as a 28W power brick, power cord and quick-start documentation.